RahafJ96/reading-notes/201/class02.md

-# HTML
+ # HTML & CSS
-The main elements to access web:
-- Web Browser
-- Web server
-- Screeen Reader

-### How the web works
-When you visit a website, the web server hosting that site could be anywhere in the world.
-In order for you to find the location of the web server, your browser will first connect to a Domain Name System (DNS) server.
+## HTML Layout
+For a long time, web page authors used <div> elements to group together related elements on the page (such as the elements that form a header, an article, footer or sidebar).
+Authors used class or id attributes to indicate the role of the <div> element in the structure of the page.

 ## HTML Structure
-HTML is *a markup language that defines the structure of your content. *
+HTML is *a markup language that defines the structure of your content.*

 **HTML elements** are the building blocks of HTML pages.